morganelle/pyramid-learning-journal/TEST_PLAN.md

 - update_view raises HTTPNotFound error if JournalEntry doesn't exist

 ## Unit tests: models
+- generated journal entries are instance of JournalEntry model class
+- model can be added successfully to database
+- model can be updated in database
+- list view returns empty when database empty
+- list view shows same number of items as database

 ## Functional tests: system
 - update_view redirects to detail view of journal entry